 A pilot PRB was installed near Lagoon Pond on Martha's Vineyard (SMAST 2023).
 Martha's Vineyard Commission (MVC) in conjunction with the School of Marine Science and Technology (SMAST), University of Massachusetts Dartmouth, New Bedford, MA designed and operated the pilot PRB.
 ESM performed the injections in November 2020.
 The groundwater is approximately 3 to 4 feet bgs and the nitrate plume extends to 18 feet bgs.
 The site soils are primarily coarse to fine sands with some silt and clay layers near the Lagoon Pond.
 Groundwater flow is east/northeast towards Lagoon Pond.
 Nitrate-N were 2 to 15 mg/L range and average of 5 mg/L with the maximum levels between 10 and 16 feet below ground surface.
 Prior to installation, two natural gradient tracer studies were conducted with potassium bromide to determine groundwater velocity and confirm groundwater flow direction.
 Samples were collected daily for 40 to 43 days.
-The groundwater velocity was 0.5 to 0.75 ft/day (average 0.6 ft/day) with a slight deviation from the groundwater flow direction based upon the groundwater elevation contours.
+The groundwater flow direction based upon the groundwater elevation contours.
 Figure 33 shows the Lagoon Pond PRB and multi-level wells.

-A total of 3,432 gallons of SRS®-NR with 13,723 gallons of dilution water (20% SRS®-NR) and 1,600 pounds of calcium carbonate was injected on November 5, 2020, by direct push into the PRB which was 80 feet from the Lagoon Pond and extended 150 feet with 12 injection points spaced 10 feet apart on the northern side of the PRB and 15 feet on the southern side of the PRB.
+A total of 3,432 gallons of SRS[®]-NR with 13,723 gallons of dilution water (20% SRS[®]-NR) and 1,600 pounds of calcium carbonate was injected on November 5, 2020, by direct push into the PRB which was 80 feet from the Lagoon Pond and extended 150 feet with 12 injection points spaced 10 feet apart on the northern side of the PRB and 15 feet on the southern side of the PRB.
 Injection flow rates ranged from 3 to 12 gallons per minute and under a pressure of 3 to 17 pounds per square inch.